Contractions of subcurves of families of log curves: Construction of the contraction map

 \subsection{Regular functions near the singular point}

 Our goal in this section will be to describe the regular functions in a neighborhood of $\tau(E)$ --- that is, the ring $\ol{B}(U)$ --- when the base is the spectrum of an algebraically closed field.
-This provides us with a fairly general picture of the sorts of singularities that can arise in $\ol{C}$, and we give several examples to illustrate some of the possibilities.
-A corollary is that $\ol{C}$ is reduced, as $\ol{B}(U)$ is reduced.
+This provides us with a description of the singularities that can arise in $\ol{C}$, and we give several examples to illustrate some of the possibilities.
+In particular, we will see that $\tau$ contracts $E$ to a singularity with the same genus, as required for $\tau$ to be a contraction.
+We will also see that $\ol{\pi} : \ol{C} \to S$ has reduced geometric fibers, as required for $\ol{\pi}$ to be a family of curves.

 We start with a description of $\Gamma(U, \mathscr{O}_C(-\ol{\lambda}))$.